ucsb-cs156/ucsb-cs156.github.io/topics/windows/windows_wsl.md

 ## WSL with VS Code

 If you are currently a VS Code user (or are considering becoming one), you can install an extension to be able to access, edit, and track files in the WSL from VS Code.
-Follow the instructions [here](https://code.visualstudio.com/docs/remote/wsl) to get started.
+The extension is located [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+The instructions to use it are located [here](https://code.visualstudio.com/docs/remote/wsl)

 # Seeing jacoco and pitest output on WSL